nerthul11/GodhomeRandomizer/ReadMe.md

 ## Integrations:
 - ExtraRando: When using the "Randomize Pantheon Access" option, it takes precedence over the settings defined by this mod.
+- FStats: When enabled, a new page for diverse Godhome achievements will be added, and it'll display the achievements regardless of randomization settings for them.
+    - All Statues Unlocked: Obtained by unlocking all Hall of Gods statues.
+    - All Attuned: Obtained a bronze mark for all Hall of Gods statues.
+    - All Ascended: Obtained a silver mark for all Hall of Gods statues.
+    - All Radiant: Obtained a gold mark for all Hall of Gods statues.
+    - Eternal Ordeal: Turned Zote's statue into gold.
+    - Pantheon 1 Completed: Obtained by clearing P1.
+    - Pantheon 2 Completed: Obtained by clearing P2.
+    - Pantheon 3 Completed: Obtained by clearing P3.
+    - Pantheon 4 Completed: Obtained by clearing P4.
+    - Pantheon 5 Completed: Obtained by clearing P5.
+    - Blue Door Unlocked: Obtained by clearing 8 pantheon bindings.
+    - All Lifeblood Unlocked: Obtained by clearing 16 pantheon bindings.
+    - All Bindings Cleared: Obtained by clearing all 20 pantheon bindings.
+    - Unleashed Pantheons: Obtained by clearing all pantheons with all bindings at once.
+    - Unscarred Pantheons: Obtained by clearing all pantheons without receiving damage.

 - Lost Artifacts: There is one element there that has its logic altered by the randomizing of Godhome assets.
 - RandoSettingsManager
 - TheRealJournalRando: This mod has quite a few interactions with TRJR: